In a perfect world, you release a product that is bug-free and works exactly as it should and so there is no need for further testing.

 If testing in development is inevitable these days, then you should spend less time debating its pros and cons, and more time finding the most effective and responsible way to follow the practice.

-By thoughtfully deploying feature flags, you can safely perform all of the testing in production that you need.
+By wrapping your features in a flag and deploying them into production without making them visible to all users, you can safely perform all of the testing in production that you need.

 - Deploy smaller releases that minimize the impact of failure.